-There was a time in my life when I was dealing with a lot of problems, a lot of baggage from my past, and had reached a point where I really needed to let go of all of it and move forward with my life.
+There was a time in my life when I was dealing with lots of problems, a lot of baggage from my past, and had reached a point where I really needed to let go of all of it and move forward with my life.

 It’s a simple idea, to let go of the past in order to move forward.
 And it’s a simple idea to forgive people who have wronged you, who have hurt you, who have taken something from you that you can never get back—such as time, money, property, trust…or even your heart.